Idlaviv17/google-homepage/README.md

 * The core logic of how HTML and CSS work
 * DIfferent styles of how to place elements using CSS
-* Make a responsive design using different tools from CSS
+* Responsive design using different tools from CSS